jhthompson/bg-hoard/nx-notes.md

 ### When to split code in to libraries?
-- if you have one giant library, nx speedups will not be used to their full extent
+- if you have one giant library, nx caching / speed-ups will not be used to their full capability
 - if one library is doing too many things
 - if different library wants to use part of your code, but not all of it